WHCN: Commercial operation

 1943 station advertisement showcasing its transmitter tower on the west peak of Meriden Mountain.

 In May 1940, the FCC authorized an FM band effective January 1, 1941, operating on 40 channels spanning 42–50 MHz.
 WDRC, Inc. was issued a construction permit for a station on 46.5 MHz that was assigned the call sign W65H.
 Effective November 1, 1943, the FCC modified its policy for FM callsigns, and the call sign was changed to WDRC-FM.
 In 1946, as part of a general relocation to a new FM band allocation, the station was reassigned to 94.3 MHz, and the following year moved to 93.7 MHz.

-In 1924-1925, Franklin Doolittle made the first stereo radio broadcasts, when the broadcasting station he had founded in 1922, WPAJ (WDRC after 1925), was temporarily authorized to broadcast left and right audio channels over two different frequencies on the AM band.
+In 1924–1925, Franklin Doolittle made the first stereo radio broadcasts, when the broadcasting station he had founded in 1922, WPAJ (WDRC after 1925), was temporarily authorized to broadcast left and right audio channels over two different frequencies on the AM band.
 In 1952 he returned to dual-transmitter stereo experimentation, when New York City's WQXR paired with its FM sister station, WQXR-FM, to transmit a stereo program that was relayed for rebroadcast by WDRC and WDRC-FM.

 WDRC-FM's call letters were changed to WFMQ on January 1, 1955.
 In 1957, the station was purchased by The Concert Network, Inc., a network of FM stations that primarily provided classical music programming, whose affiliates included WBCN in Boston, WNCN in New York City, and WXCN in Providence, Rhode Island.
 WFMQ's call sign was changed to WHCN, and the next year the station moved to its current assignment of 105.9 MHz.

 Rock music era

-WHCN shifted from classical music to progressive rock in 1969.
-The format was later flipped to mainstream album rock in late 1976.
-Known as "106-WHCN", it was very successful in the 1970s and the 1980s.
-WHCN was home to the morning show "Picozzi and The Horn", up until the mid-1990s.
-Mike Picozzi would later move to rival rock station WCCC-FM, eventually becoming program director there.
-WHCN flipped to classic rock in the mid-1990s to compete for the older rock audience that grew up with the station.
-New owners switched the moniker to "105-9 WHCN", moving to a harder-edged classic rock format billed as "Classic Rock That Really Rocks".
-WHCN would be snapped up by Liberty Broadcasting, then SFX Broadcasting/Capstar, and then AMFM, which merged with iHeartMedia (then known as Clear Channel Communications) in 2000.
+WHCN shifted from classical music to progressive rock in 1969, becoming one of the earliest commercial progressive rock stations in Connecticut.
+The station later evolved toward album-oriented rock.
+In the 1990s, WHCN was home to the morning show Picozzi and the Horn, hosted by Mike Picozzi and Gary Lee Horn, who had been together on the station for more than a decade.
+In 1996, WHCN was listed as an album-oriented rock (AOR) station at 105.9 MHz, with Brian Krycz serving as program director.